 It would take almost 2000 years for the scientific study of matter to pick up these concepts and incorporate them into what would emerge, in the latter part of the 19th century, as a modern view of chemical change.

-Chemical change occurs when the atoms that make up one or more substances rearrange themselves in such a way that new substances are formed.
-These substances are the components of the chemical reaction system; those components which decrease in quantity are called reactants, while those that increase are products.
+Chemical change occurs when the atoms that make up one or more reactants rearrange themselves in such a way that new substances, called products, are formed.
+The reactants and products are the components of the chemical reaction system.

 A given chemical reaction system is defined by a balanced net chemical equation which is conventionally written as